mrpascal1/jsondumps/README.md

 # jsondumps
-Repository for dumping static JSONs for testing.
+A place to dump all your static JSONs for testing.

 ## How to add your json file?
 1. Fork this repo